 3. Ensure Containers Are Labeled

-Chemicals will arrive at your facility in containers that have GHS labels.
+Chemicals should arrive at your facility in containers that have GHS-aligned labels.
 Those labels should be kept in place.
 If they are damaged, they will need to be replaced.
-Most workplace containers – the containers that never leave your workplace – must be labeled.
+Any containers that leave your workplace must be similarly labeled.
+Most workplace containers – those that never leave your workplace – must be labeled as well.
 A container holding a hazardous material must, at a minimum, have a label with the product identifier and general information about the hazards associated with that material.
 In all cases your employees must be fully informed about chemical hazards, although some information may be supplied through means other than labels.